2023 Most Popular Psychology Master's Degree Schools in Pennsylvania

 Full Psychology at Chatham University Report

 With a ranking of #7, Millersville University of Pennsylvania did quite well on this year’s most popular schools for psychology students working on their master’s degree.
-Millersville is a moderately-sized public school located in the suburb of Millersville.
+Millersville is a medium-sized public school located in the suburb of Millersville.

 Women make up 86% of the psychology majors at the school.